join us as we

 At least 3 individuals remain in the tree top camp.
 Observing the arrests from above, in a video tree sitter Timothee Govare commented that "all the people on the ground, blocking this work on the ground are women, they are mothers, they understand the importance of protecting what matters.
 It's not about money.
 Our future is not for sale....
 It's about the care.
 And now we need this care for the land."
 He appealed to men to overcome the masculine pressures of monetary standing and status in exchange of intrinsic values.
 "Stand strong and help to protect the land and our future".

 Tree cutting continued after the arrests, with the tank getting closer to the platforms.
 To stop the cutting, lead tree sitter, Timothee, free climbed onto a neighbouring tree to spook the arborists.
-See video.
-That antic served its intention and the 40 foot "tank" was thus parked at Government Street.
-The tree protection camp has won another day.
+That antic served its intention and the 25 m “Tank” was thus parked at Government Street.
+The tree protection camp had won another day.

 Watch our Twitter feed for breaking news: @PPSTMX1.

 We would like to acknowledge we work and play on the unceded territory of many Nations who have been protectors and friends of the Salish Sea and its watersheds since time immemorial.
 We are humbly grateful, especially to the host nations of ḵwx̱wú7mesh Úxwumixw (Squamish), Xʷməθkʷəy̓əm (Musqueam) and Sel̓íl̓witulh (Tsleil-Waututh) First Nations, for allowing and welcoming us to be here and do this work in a good way on their traditional lands.